swiftlang/swift-evolution/proposals/NNNN-ordered-collection-diffing.md

 }
 ```

-Applying a diff to an incompatible base state is an error. `applying(_:)` expresses this by returning nil.
+Applying a diff to an incompatible base state is the only way application can fail. `applying(_:)` expresses this by returning nil.

 ## Source compatibility